davidsilvapires/tcruziReplicationOrigins/README.md

 ## Overview

 _Trypanosoma cruzi_, the parasite responsible for Chagas disease, has a genome containing numerous multigenic families that encode virulent antigens within a dynamically evolving genomic compartment called Disruptive.
 DNA replication is an accurate biological process, and deviations can lead to mutations and alterations in chromosomal and gene copy numbers.
 In this manner, understanding the dynamics of  _T. cruzi_ DNA replication can contribute to better elucidating its relationship with the success of the parasite's infection and the evolution of the species.
-Briefly, we conducted a computational analysis using data from ChIP-seq of Orc1Cdc6, Nanopore sequencing of BrdU-incorporated DNA (D-Nascent), and MFA-seq of epimastigote _T. cruzi_ to locate replication origins.
+Briefly, we conducted a computational analysis using data from ChIP-seq of Orc1Cdc6, Nanopore sequencing of BrdU-incorporated DNA (D-NAscent), and MFA-seq of epimastigote _T. cruzi_ to locate replication origins.
 By employing cutting-edge high-throughput and single-molecule analyses, we have identified three distinct categories of origins that compose an atlas: Predominant, Flexible, and Dormant Orc1Cdc6-dependent origins, in addition to Orc1Cdc6-independent origins.

 This repository contains scripts relative to experiments published at the following paper: **Integrating high-throughput analysis to create an atlas of replication origins in _Trypanosoma cruzi_ in the context of genome structure and variability** (_to be submitted_).

 We present three different pipelines:
 1. **Chiporcs:** ChIP-seq pipeline of Orc1Cdc6 in _Trypanosoma cruzi_.
-2. **DNAscent:** Nascent DNA pipeline.
+2. **D-NAscent:** Nascent DNA pipeline.
 3. **Atlas:** The construction of a dataset that combines the results of the implemented pipelines.

 ## Install